Houston (Means I'm One Day Closer to You)

-"Houston (Means I'm One Day Closer to You)" is a song written by Larry Gatlin and recorded by American country music group Larry Gatlin & the Gatlin Brothers Band.
+"Houston (Means I'm One Day Closer to You)" is a song written by Larry Gatlin and recorded by American country music group Larry Gatlin & the Gatlin Brothers.
 It was released in September 1983 as the first single from the album Houston to Denver.
 The song was their third and last number-one on the country chart.
 The single went to number one for two weeks and spent a total of 15 weeks on the country chart.

 Recording

 According to the album liner notes, this song was recorded before the rest of the album and was the only song on the album to be produced by and feature guitar from Larry Gatlin.
 The remainder of the album was produced by Rick Hall.

 Personnel

 According to the album liner notes.